AdobeDocs/experience-manager-65.it-IT/help/sites-authoring/managing-audiences.md

 >[!NOTE]
 >
 >If you do not see **Create Target Audience **in the **Create** menu, you do not have the necessary permissions to create an audience.
 You need write permissions under **/etc/segmentation** to be able to create audiences.
-Per impostazione predefinita, gli autori dei contenuti del gruppo dispongono di autorizzazioni di scrittura.
+Per impostazione predefinita, gli autori dei contenuti del gruppo sono in possesso di autorizzazioni di scrittura.

 Per creare un pubblico di Adobe Target: